01 of 03

 Many Delectable Mountains designs are two-color quilts that are sewn from a light and a dark fabric.
 The vintage version is a signature quilt made by combining white fabrics with a scrappy assortment of reds.
 Some of the signatures are still visible within the quilt's larger white triangles.

 - Choose any theme that suits you, or make a scrap quilt if you prefer.
-A scrappy assortment of dark fabrics would look wonderful combined with a consistent light fabric to help tie the look together.
+A scrappy assortment of dark fabrics would look wonderful combined with consistent light fabric to help tie the look together.

 - Setting triangles are shown in a red that's a bit darker than the red used in quilt blocks (to add more contrast).